 The project, called Cacao Eco Village, will include a chocolate factory for cocoa processing, as well as an educational and research facility, co-working and co-living areas.

 It will also be a tourist destination, a "beautiful and good" place.
-Cacao Eco Village will have an extensive network of cycle paths and pedestrian walkways that will encourage visitors and residents to experience the various services by bike or on foot.
+Cacao Eco Village will have an extensive network of cycle paths and pedestrian walkways that will encourage visitors and residents to experience the various amenities by bike or on foot.

 There is no shortage, in the projects, of several charging stations for electric cars throughout the community, with cars and trucks authorized to circulate only in specific areas around the factory.